drgerg/PoolControls/Docs/2020 Rebuild Process Documentation.md

 - Prep the system for using the Adafruit DS3231 Real-Time Clock (ADA3013)
   - ```$ sudo apt-get install python-smbus i2c-tools```
   - ```$ sudo i2cdetect -y 1```
-  - The number 68 should be in the resulting table.
+  - The number 68 should be in the resulting table.<br>
+    It is possible you may see UU instead of 68 depending on your hardware.
+If so, carry on with the following.
 If not, reboot and try again.
     - 68 is the i2c address for the RTC module.
   - ```$ sudo apt-get -y remove fake-hwclock```
   - ```$ sudo update-rc.d -f fake-hwclock remove```